 We collaborate with partner organizations and agencies who work closely with youth to increase the resources available to them and create supportive environments that can promote the well-being of all youth.

-Through policy and practice change, we work to ensure youth-serving systems have the resources to support and promote the well-being of involved youth while also empowering youth themselves to advocate for their own needs and communities.
+Through policy and practice change, we work to ensure youth-serving systems and community partners have the resources to support and promote the well-being of youth while also empowering youth themselves to advocate for their own needs and for their communities.